puppetlabs/puppetserver/documentation/compatibility_with_puppet_agent.markdown

 ### Update Puppet 3

-Follow the steps in [the Puppet documentation][upgrade Puppet] for details on how to prepare your Puppet 3 deployment for a major version upgrade.
+Follow the steps in [the Puppet documentation][upgrade Puppet] to prepare your Puppet 3 deployment for a major version upgrade.
 This is especially important on your Puppet master, where you'll want the newest version of the [future parser][].

 ### Transfer and Update `auth.conf`